OpenEvalProject/evals/manuscripts/elife-64518/v2/manuscript.md

 We carried out the metabolic characterization of strains evolved in the presence of CD15-3 and naive strains by LC-MS to further investigate the mechanism of resistance to the drug (a detailed analysis is in a subsequent publication) (Chowdhury et al., 2021).
 Interestingly, we found markedly lower abundance of CD15-3 in the evolved strain compared to WT cells suggesting a possible efflux-pump-mediated compound depletion (Figure 8C).
 After 4 hr of CD15-3 treatment, the abundance of the drug was found to be around 10% of the initial abundance.
 Drug efflux is a key mechanism of resistance in Gram-negative bacteria (Masi et al., 2017; Sandegren and Andersson, 2009).
 Pumping out drug compound under conditions of drug treatment is probably the most direct and nonspecific way of combating the toxic effect of a drug.
 It is interesting to note that we observed higher IC50 in the evolved strain compared to the naïve strain for some other antibiotics which we tested.
 Both the na-ve and CD15-3-evolved cells were treated with TMP and Sulphamethoxazole.
 Sulphamethoxazole a sulfanilamide, is a structural analog of para-aminobenzoic acid (PABA) and binds to dihydropteroate synthetase.
 Under both treatment conditions, CD15-3-evolved cells partially escaped the drug inhibition and showed about threefold higher IC50 for TMP and Sulphamethoxazole (Figure 8D and E).These results show that the efflux mediated drug resistance in the evolved strain is non-specific.
 It demonstrates a potential strategy for antibiotic cross resistance and helps bacteria to escape inhibitory actions of CD15-3 and other antibacterial compounds with completely different protein targets.
 In the same vein, we note that the efflux pump mechanism shows only moderate increase of IC50 for a variety of antibiotics in contrast to about 200-fold increase in several strains evolved under TMP (Figure 7).

-## Morphological changes induced by CD15-3 treatment
+### Morphological changes induced by CD15-3 treatment

 As cellular filamentation and concomitant morphological changes are one of the visible hallmarks of stress responses to inhibition of proteins on the folate pathway of which DHFR is a member,(Ahmad et al., 1998; Justice et al., 2008; Sangurdekar et al., 2011; Zaritsky et al., 2006) we proceeded to image E. coli cells in absence of CD15-3 (control) and with added CD15-3.
 Experiments were performed at 42°C. Cells were grown for 4 hours before image acquisition.
 DIC imaging results of the CD15-3-treated WT cells (Figure 9B) showed filamentation as compared to the cells grown in absence of CD15-3 (Figure 9A).
 Treated cells showed a wide distribution of cell length with a median length which was more than double than that of the untreated sets (Figure 9E).

 ![Figure 9.](https://cdn.elifesciences.org/articles/64518/elife-64518-fig9-v2.jpg)

-**Figure 9.:** E. coli cells.DIC image of WT cells under (A) control (no CD15-3 treatment) and (B) treated (CD15-3 treatment) conditions.
+**Figure 9.:** DIC image of WT cells under (A) control (no CD15-3 treatment) and (B) treated (CD15-3 treatment) conditions.
 (C) DIC image of evolved E. coli cells under control (no CD15-3 treatment) and (D) CD15-3-treated condition.
 (E) Distribution of cell lengths as derived from DIC imaging of WT and evolved cells under control and CD15-3 treatment conditions.
 Scale bar corresponds to a cell length of 2 µm.
 Untreated WT (naive) and evolved cells had comparable cell lengths with median cell lengths of 1.07 µm. (n.s. indicates the distribution of cell lengths were not significantly different, Mann-Whitney test, p-value = 0.961).
 Both WT and evolved cells were subjected to CD15-3 treatment at IC50 concentrations.
 WT-treated cells were observed to have a filamentous morphology and the median cell length (2.34 µm.) double of that of the untreated WT set.
 Evolved cells after CD15-3 treatment had a median cell length of 1.26 µm which is slightly higher than that of untreated set.
 But the cell size distribution of the evolved cells showed much less change after CD15-3 treatment compared to that observed for the WT (* indicates the distribution of cell lengths were significantly different, Mann-Whitney test, p-value < 0.001).

 Similar imaging experiment was also carried out for the CD15-3-resistant variant of E. coli cells obtained in our evolution experiment.
 These cells (Figure 9C) had similar median cell lengths as WT (naive) cells before CD15-3 treatment.
 Upon CD15-3 treatment, these evolved cells showed slightly higher median cell length, although no visible filamentation was observed (Figure 9D).
 As efflux genes comprise 38 % of the duplicated genome segment (Supplementary file 2: Duplicated genome stretch) and CD15-3 abundance after 4 hours of treatment was markedly lower (compared to naive WT) an efflux-mediated drug resistance mechanism could potentially explain as to why evolved cells did not show any CD15-3-induced stressed morphology.
 The slight increase in median cell length in evolved cells upon treatment could be attributed to the fact that the transporter and efflux-pump-mediated resistance is a rather generic way to escape drug action and is limited in its ability to completely evade drug action.